zeiss-microscopy/BSConv/bsconv/pytorch/README.md

 # BSConv implementation for pytorch

 We provide several implementation variants for BSConv:
-1. A replacer functionality, which substitudes each standard convolution layer in existing networks by a BSConv module.
+1. A replacer functionality, which substitutes each standard convolution layer in existing networks by a BSConv module.
 2. A layer module, which can be used to build custom models from scratch.
-3. A modification functionality for individual models such as MobileNets to reproduce the results reported in the paper.
+3. A modification functionality for individual models (e.g., MobileNets) to reproduce the results reported in the paper.

 Status: ...
 Todo: ...